zak23/flexpress-wp/README.md

 #### Admin Settings

-The Featured On section can be managed through **FlexPress Settings → General → Featured On Section**:
+The Featured On section can be managed through **FlexPress Settings → Featured On section**:

 - **Enable/Disable**: Toggle the section on/off with a checkbox
 - **Media Outlets Management**: Add, edit, or remove media outlets with: